 Identify the components necessary to build a multidisciplinary amputation prevention program.

-- Implement a diagnostic algorithm including selective angiography as a critical step for patients with severe PAD who are at risk for amputation
+Implement a diagnostic algorithm which includes selective angiography as a critical step for patients with CLI who are at risk for amputation.

-- Describe tips and tricks for safe and effective endovascular treatment of CLI from access to closure
+Describe tips and tricks for safe and effective surgical and endovascular treatment of CLI from access to closure.

 In support of improving patient care, North American Center for Continuing Medical Education (NACCME) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

-This continuing nursing education activity awards 22.5 contact hours.
+This continuing nursing education live/internet live activity awards 22.5 contact hours.

-Provider approved by the California Board of Registered Nursing, Provider #13255 for 22.5 contact hours.
+Provider approved by the California Board of Registered Nursing, Provider Number 13255 for 22.5 contact hours.